Johnny221B/diverse_flow/rebuttal.md

 > Weakness 6 – Readability of Appendix B

-**Response.** We appreciate this comment and have substantially revised **Appendix B** to improve its readability.
+We appreciate this comment and have substantially revised **Appendix B** to improve its readability.
 In the revised version, each result is clearly structured as:

 - **Lemma/Theorem statement** (numbered and titled), followed by
 - a separate, explicitly labeled **“Proof.”** block, and